vadosnaprimer/pspkvm/midp/src/tool/fontgen/src/README.txt

 Compiling rdfont_2 (and rdfont)
 -------------------------------
-Note rdfont and rdfont_2 have to be compiled against the specific table you want to take it apart--put it in a c file called bitmap_to_decompile.c.0 in this directory, #include "gxj_intern_font_bitmap.h" in it, and make sure the table is called TheFontBitmap, then compile and run.
+Note rdfont and rdfont_2 have to be compiled against the specific table you want to take  apart--put it in a c file called bitmap_to_decompile.c.0 in this directory, #include "gxj_intern_font_bitmap.h" in it, and make sure the table is called TheFontBitmap, then compile and run.
 Or use the shell script decompile_table.sh with the file as the target, and it does all this for you (using current 7-byte header files, and rdfont_2).

 Note that the format rdfont_2 expects is identical to the format wrfont expects, so if you were to do this: